Best Adjustable Beds of 2023: Reviews and Buyer’s Guide

 Obstructive sleep apnea

 Acid reflux and heartburn can be the result of a spicy meal too close to bedtime, or a long-term digestive disorder.
 Whatever the cause of your discomfort, elevating your head can help with digestion and prevent symptoms of acid reflux.
-Plus, because these beds can aid in proper digestion, they can reduce weight gain.

 Sleeping at an angle can help reduce nasal and postnasal drip, which aggravates asthma and makes breathing more difficult.
-Lifting your head to a 45 degree angle can significantly reduce your symptoms of asthma and prevent flare-ups.
+Lifting your head to a 45 degree angle can help reduce your symptoms of asthma and prevent flare-ups.

 Chronic pain, whether it be hip, neck, or back pain, affects millions of people.
 If you’re one of the many who are commonly plagued with discomfort, an adjustable base can be your ticket to feeling better.
 Pain is often the result of incorrect weight dispersal, pressure points, and extra stress on your spine.
 Adjustable beds can ease pressure on your joints and spine with the head articulation feature.
 Adjusting these beds to Zero-Gravity Position can also ease stress on your spine and reduce pressure points.